-Educational Leadership Studies (M.A.Ed)
+EDUCATIONAL LEADERSHIP STUDIES (M.A.Ed)

-Applicants for the Master of Arts in Educational Leadership Studies must have: (1) a calculated score of 650, based upon the cumulative GPA attained on all undergraduate coursework, times 100, plus the score attained on the verbal section of the GRE and (2) a calculated score of 650, based on the cumulative GPA attained on all undergraduate coursework, times 100, plus the score attained on the quantitative section of the GRE or a minimum combined calculated score of 1300.
-Two professional letters of recommendation for admission to the Educational Leadership Studies degree program from two school administrators must be sent to the Austin Peay State University Licensure Office; ATTN: Mary Kay Feinberg; P.O.
+Applicants for the Master of Arts in Educational Leadership Studies must have: (1) a calculated score of 650, based upon the cumulative GPA attained on undergraduate coursework taken as part of the bachelor's degree, times 100, plus the score attained on the verbal section of the GRE and (2) a calculated score of 650, based on the cumulative GPA attained on undergraduate coursework taken as part of the bachelor's degree, times 100, plus the score attained on the quantitative section of the GRE or a minimum combined calculated score of 1300.
+Two professional letters of recommendation in letter format for admission to the Educational Leadership Studies degree program from two school administrators must be sent to the Austin Peay State University Licensure Office; ATTN: Mary Kay Feinberg; P.O.
 Box 4428; Clarksville, TN 37044.
+Copies of these letters will be used to clear the admission of the student to the College of Graduate Studies.

-Music (M.Mu.)
+MUSIC (M.Mu.)

 Applicants for the Master of Music degree must take diagnostic examinations in music history and theory.
-These exams will be administered by the Music

-Department at the beginning of the first term of enrollment.
+These exams will be administered by the Music Department at the beginning of the first term of enrollment.

-Psychology (M.A.)
+PSYCHOLOGY (M.A.)

-Applicants for the Master of Arts in Psychology will select from four concentrations: Clinical Psychology, Industrial/Organizational Psychology, Psychological Science or School Psychology.
-The applicant must have a minimum undergraduate cumulative GPA of 3.0 with at least 18 undergraduate hours in psychology, GRE scores that are no more than five years old, with a minimum verbal and quantitative score of 400 for each and Psychology Department admission approval.
-Applicant will be required to submit three references from persons who have knowledge of the student's abilities.
+Applicants for the Master of Arts in Psychology will select from three concentrations: Industrial/Organizational Psychology, Community Counseling or School Counseling.
+The applicant must have a minimum cumulative GPA of 3.0, based on undergraduate courses taken as part of the bachelor's degree, with at least 18 undergraduate hours in psychology, GRE scores that are no more than five years old, with a minimum verbal and quantitative score of 400 each and Psychology Department admission approval.
+The applicant will be required to submit three references from persons who have knowledge of the student's abilities.
 Additional hours of undergraduate work in psychology may be required by the department to overcome academic deficiencies.
 The deadline for application for Fall admission is March 1 and for Spring admission it is November 1.
 Later applications will be considered based upon openings.
 Applicants to the Department of Psychology must be formally admitted by the department before they can enroll in any courses.